MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 The important takeaway here is that nginx has no way of knowing which virtual server a request belongs to, until at least the `Host` header has been fully read.

-So if you're trying to replicate nginx in your own web server, I recommend reading the entire header and storing it as a map, before deciding which C++ Server class instance any incoming request belongs to.
+So if you're trying to mimic nginx in your own web server, I recommend reading the entire header and storing it as a map, before deciding which C++ Server class instance any incoming request belongs to.

 # My C++ implementation